DIVD-NL/web-csirt/csirt.divd.nl/_posts/21-11-04-N-Able-vulnerabilities.md

 * Agent takeover in a multi-tenant environment (NCCF-16663)
 * Downloading and installing agents in a multi-tenant environment (NCCF-16662)

-In the coming days we will be scanning worldwide to identify unpatched and thus vulnerable N-able/N-central software and send notifications to our information sharing partners and individual network administrators.
+In the coming days we will be scanning worldwide to identify unpatched and thus vulnerable N-able N-central software and send notifications to our information sharing partners and individual network administrators.